tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 <img title="" src="images/Selection_057.png" />

-Next button “Show Output” button will display the output if the job has failed.
+Next button “Show Output” button will display the output if any.
 Select the job and click the button.

 <img title="" src="images/Selection_058.png" />

-This is not supported for any version lower than 12c, you will receive the below message
+"Show Output" button is not supported for any Oracle RDBMS version lower than 12c, you will receive the below message

 <img title="" src="images/Selection_060.png" />